pancreasio/PilotsOfNeverGaea/README.md

 ## Acknowledgements

-Otras personas a las que quieran agradecerles, sino sacar este título
+Bi Baubo, you know it

 ## Links

-Download it from itch.io: https://lqngames.itch.io/under-control
+Download it from itch.io: https://julianserulnikovkohen.itch.io/pilots-of-never-gaea